 I love TQTs!

-For many years, I struggled with a common teaching dilemma: how can I help my undergraduate students develop transferrable knowledge and skills in biology courses dominated by high-stakes tests that traditionally reward memorization above all else?
+For many years, I (Greg) struggled with a common teaching dilemma: how can I help my undergraduate students develop transferrable knowledge and skills in courses dominated by high-stakes tests that traditionally reward memorization above all else?

-Fundamentally, a TQT is a student-facing resource that explicitly connects a Lesson Learning Objective (LLO) with multiple specific examples of how that LLO might be assessed on a test.
+A Test Question Template is a student-facing resource that explicitly connects a Lesson Learning Objective (LLO) with multiple specific examples of how that LLO might be assessed on a test.
 TQTs thus show students what they will need to do on tests, and how to practice, without revealing all details of the tests.
 From the instructor side, TQTs' pre-specification of test question formats makes test-writing more straightforward; by varying certain details within a consistent broader structure, we can generate additional new questions with relative ease.

 Beyond making tests less stressful and more rewarding for students and instructors, TQTs should generally promote students’ transfer of knowledge to new contexts by encouraging practice on multiple examples with different surface features (Kaminske et al. 2020).